NeedsCoffee/Tailscale-Updater-Windows/README.md

 \-TaskMode [switch, optional] \<true>\\\<false> (default)> - reserved

+## Installation

+Download the .ps1 files, as admin use powershell, change to folder where you downloaded the files, run .\Install-Updater.ps1 Scheduled task will be created and run the script on a daily basis at midday from the location where you ran the installer.

 ## Usage

 Search for current stable release.
 Install if newer than an installed version